Selling a Home? Watch for these Buyer Red Flags

 - Home inspection contingency.
 Buyers can use this contingency to back out of their contract if the home inspection uncovers serious problems with the home.

-If the contract has many contingencies that are not usually included on the home buying contract, this could be an indication of a nervous home buyer, and could foreshadow a difficult home buying experience.
+If the contract has many contingencies that are not usually included in the home-buying contract, this could be an indication of a nervous home buyer and could foreshadow a difficult home-buying experience.

 Work with Your Real Estate Professional